Updated April 28, 2014

 If you’re outdoors, take shelter in a sturdy building.
 If you can’t, lie facedown on low ground and cover your head with your hands.
 Stay away from trees and cars, which could be blown onto you.

 What if I’m driving?

 A vehicle is not a safe place to be in a tornado — the force of the twister can lift up even a heavy vehicle and toss it.
-If the tornado is far away and visible and traffic is light, you can try to get out of its path by driving away at a right angle to the funnel.
+If the tornado is distant but visible and traffic is light, you can try to get out of its path by driving away at a right angle to the funnel.
 Then, as soon as you can, seek shelter underground (if possible) or in a sturdy building.

-If your vehicle is hit by flying debris while driving, quickly pull over and park.
-If you can safely get to an area that’s noticeably lower than the roadway, such as a ditch, leave your car and lie facedown in that spot, covering your head with your hands.
-Otherwise, stay in the car with your seat belt on, drop your head below window level, and try to cover yourself with a coat, blanket, or other cushion.
-Do not take shelter under bridges or overpasses — the tornado’s winds can blast debris underneath the structure or blow your vehicle out and into the tornado itself.
+If flying debris strikes your vehicle while you’re driving, quickly pull over and park.
+If you can safely get to an area that’s lower than the road, such as a ditch, leave your car and lie facedown in that spot, protecting your head with your hands.
+Otherwise, remain in the car with your seat belt on, drop your head below window level, and try to cover yourself with some type of cushion such as a blanket or coat.
+Do not take shelter under bridges or overpasses — the winds can send debris under the structure or even force your car out and into the storm.